rustfoundation/foundation.rust-lang.org/grants/hardship-grants.md

   <details>
   <summary>When can I apply for a Hardship Grant?</summary>
-  <h3>The Hardship Grant application is open on an ongoing basis.
-Please visit <a href="/grants/hardship-grants/">this page</a> for more information and to apply.</h3>
+  <h3>The Hardship Grant application is open on an ongoing basis.</h3>
 </details>

 <details>